Platzi-Master-C8/pipeline-automation-dashboards/README.md

 ![drive_folder](assets/drive_folder.png)

-## 1. Get data from databases into the Jupyter Notebook
+## 2. Get data from databases into the Jupyter Notebook

+### 2.1 Google Clud Platform

-1.1 Create a project in Google Cloud Platform in order to connect the spreadsheets:
+2.1.1 Create a project in Google Cloud Platform in order to connect the spreadsheets:
 ![new_project](assets/new_project.png)

-1.2 Enable the APIs in the Google Cloud project.
+2.1.2 Enable the APIs in the Google Cloud project.
 [Enable the APIs you want to use](https://developers.google.com/workspace/guides/enable-apis), for this project:
 * Google Sheets API
 * Google Drive API